Implicit Regularization of Bregman Proximal Point Algorithm and Mirror Descent on Separable Data: Introduction

 \section{Introduction}

-The role of optimization algorithms has become arguably one of the most critical factors in the empirical successes of training deep models.
-As the go-to choice for modern machine learning, first-order algorithms, including (stochastic) gradient descent and their adaptive counterparts \citep{kingma2014adam, duchi2011adaptive}, have received tremendous attention, with detailed investigations dedicated to understanding the effect of batch size \citep{goyal2017accurate, l.2018dont, keskar2016large}, learning rate \citep{li2019towards, he2019bag, lewkowycz2020large}, and momentum \citep{pmlr-v28-sutskever13, smith2018disciplined} across a broad spectrum of applications.
+The role of optimization methods has become arguably one of the most critical factors in the empirical performances of machine learning models.
+As the go-to choice in practice, first-order algorithms, including (stochastic) gradient descent and their adaptive counterparts \citep{kingma2014adam, duchi2011adaptive}, have received tremendous attention, with detailed investigations dedicated to understanding the effect of various algorithmic designs, including batch size \citep{goyal2017accurate, l.2018dont}, learning rate \citep{li2019towards, he2019bag, lewkowycz2020large}, momentum \citep{pmlr-v28-sutskever13, smith2018disciplined}.

-Meanwhile, Bregman proximal point algorithm \citep{eckstein1993nonlinear, kiwiel1997proximal} has been drawing substantial interests.
-The resounding successes of this classical algorithm are particularly evident for applications including knowledge distillation \citep{furlanello2018born}, mean-teacher learning paradigm \citep{tarvainen2017mean}, few-shot learning \citep{NEURIPS2019_8c235f89}, policy optimization \citep{green2019distillation}, and fine-tuning pre-trained models \citep{jiang-etal-2020-smart}, yielding competitive performance compared to its first-order counterparts.
-In the general form, Bregman proximal point algorithm updates parameters by minimizing a loss $L(\cdot)$, while regularizing the weighted distance to the previous iterate measured by some divergence function $\cD(\cdot, \cdot)$,
+Meanwhile, Bregman proximal point algorithm (BPPA) \citep{eckstein1993nonlinear, kiwiel1997proximal, toh2021}, a classical non-first-order method that was relatively underexplored in the machine learning community, has been drawing rising interests.
+The successes of this classical method are particularly evident in knowledge distillation \citep{furlanello2018born}, mean-teacher learning paradigm \citep{tarvainen2017mean}, few-shot learning \citep{NEURIPS2019_8c235f89}, policy optimization \citep{green2019distillation}, and fine-tuning pre-trained models \citep{jiang-etal-2020-smart}, yielding competitive performance compared to its first-order counterparts.

+In the general form\footnote{See Section \ref{sec_problem} for a formal descriptions of Bregman divergence and BPPA update.}, BPPA updates parameters by minimizing a loss $\cL: \RR^d \to \RR$, while regularizing the weighted distance to the previous iterate measured by some divergence function $\cD: \RR^d \times \RR^d \to \RR_{+}$,